gaillysu/drone-api/README.md

 # API Documentation

-This document describes the API specification of the nevo API
+This document describes the API specification of the Drone API

 ## Authentication